lauren-alexandra/bank-churn-ann-classifier/README.md

 <tr>
 <td>
   Classified customers for churn in the next 6 months.
 Businesses that provide service have to worry about the problem of churn--customers leaving and joining another service provider.
 It is important to understand which aspects of the service influence a customer's decision in this regard.
 Management can concentrate efforts on the improvement of service, keeping in mind these priorities.

+  Model accuracy: 79.4%
 </td>
 </tr>
 </table>

+## Insights

+- There was a minimal difference in activity between clients who stayed and did not.
+- Clients that stayed typically maintained a credit score only 7 points higher than those who did not.
+- The median age and balance of clients who exited are about 10 years older and $17k higher than those who did not, respectively.
+- Age followed by balance were the two categories that correlated the most with exiting.
+- Clients with a credit card who did not exit are more likely to be from France than other countries.

 ## Built with